boredom1234/CodeCraft/CLI-README.md

 If you're having issues with projects:
 - Use `python cli.py debug-projects` to inspect the registry
-- Try recreating the project with `python cli.py create-project <name>`
+- Try recreating the project with `python cli.py create-project <n>`

 ### Indexing Issues